navigating-stories/orange-story-navigator/doc/widgets/tutorial5.md

 - Outcome: Filtered rows containing only the relevant setting data.

 ### Step 6: Group by Story ID
-Use the Group By widget to group the data by story ID.
+Use the **Group By widget** to group the data by story ID.
 This step ensures that each setting is tied to the specific story it belongs to.
+The chosen aggregated values for label and text need to be 'concatenate'.

 - Task: Group the extracted settings by story ID.
 - Outcome: A consolidated view of the setting per story.